Languages of Eritrea

 The main languages spoken in Eritrea are Tigrinya, Tigre, Kunama, Bilen, Nara, Saho, Afar, and Beja.
-The country's working languages are Tigrinya, Arabic, and English, and Italian was in the past.
+The country's working languages are Tigrinya, Arabic, English, and formerly Italian.

 Tigrinya is the most widely spoken language in the country and had 2,540,000 native speakers out of the total population of 5,254,000 in 2006.
 The remaining residents primarily speak other languages from the Afroasiatic family, Nilo-Saharan languages or Indo-European languages.

 Ethno-linguistic demographics

 According to linguists, the first Afroasiatic-speaking populations arrived in the region during the Neolithic period from the family's proposed urheimat ("original homeland") in the Nile Valley, or the Near East.
 Other scholars propose that the Afro-Asiatic family developed in situ in the Horn, with its speakers subsequently dispersing from there.

 Eritrea's population now comprises nine ethnic groups, most of whom speak languages from the Semitic and Cushitic branches of the Afro-Asiatic family.

 Estimates of numbers of speakers given below are from SIL Ethnologue unless otherwise noted.